 “How long are you going for?”

+It is a different story when you need a single-backpacker travel insurance in comparison to an insurance for a “simple” sun holiday to Spain with the family.
 When you know the answer to these four questions, this will cut out a lot of the speculative, fact-finding questions that insurance sales people will ask you on the phone in order for them to be able to make a sale.
 Once you hear information that is irrelevant to you, you can simply say so to the broker and they will be more direct to your needs.
 It is just a way of controlling the conversation or even a web transaction, so that you’re getting what you need and not paying over the odds that something that’s not worth a monkey’s to your plans!

-AA Travel Insurance
+Cornmarket Travel Insurance

-Like AA, Multitrip.com offer you the chance to buy insurance just for single trips.
-I bought this cover for my own holiday to New York last November and I was delighted by how easy the whole process was.
+Multitrip.com offer you the chance to buy insurance just for single trips.
+I bought this cover for my own trip to New York last November and I was delighted by how easy the whole process was.
 The quick delivery of your policy documents is incredibly helpful, especially if you’re travelling to anywhere that requires a Visa to be organised prior to your departure, such as Russia or China.

 A problem I have with the policies for Multitrip.com travel insurance is that they can split up a simple insurance policy into three separate titles (Essential Cover, Premier Cover, Premier Cover Plus) and charge more money with the benefits increasing each time.
 In the world of travel insurance, this for me is an unnecessary complication.
 Generally though, when compared to it’s competitors, the level of wholesale cover you get is better and more comprehensive than most.

 VHI Multitrip is probably the most well known policy because they have the health insurance company’s name to piggy back on.
-However the reason this is such a good policy is because the support systems that they offer their customers in case of various different types of emergency such as a 24/7 emergency line.
+However, the reason this is such a good policy is because the support systems that they offer their customers in case of various different types of emergency such as a 24/7 emergency line.
 The cover also offers you a benefit which looks after your house while you’re away and actually covers you when you are taking trips in Ireland too.

 The problems with this policy for me are that you must have a private health insurance policy in place in order to be insured for travel.
 If you don’t have you’re own health insurance then the VHI will not cover you for your travel.
 They also don’t offer you the option of insuring a single trip, offering only year long policies instead.
 This means that even if you just plan on making one trip, you’re tied to a contract for a full year.